aucontraire/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 * 4-script.js: script that toggles the class of the HTML tag HEADER to red (#FF0000) when the user clicks on the tag DIV#toggle_header
 * 5-script.js: script that adds a LI element to a list when the user clicks on the tag DIV#add_item
 * 6-script.js: script that updates the text of the HTML tag HEADER to “New Header!!!” when the user clicks on DIV#update_header
+* 7-script.js: script that fetches and replaces the name of this URL: https://swapi.co/api/people/5/?format=json